 In 1714, around a year after the conclusion of the War of the Spanish Succession Queen Anne died.
 The Act of Succession meant only a Protestant could become the Monarch but Anne left no heirs.
 Not for the want of trying mind she was pregnant 17 times but either miscarried or had stillborn children.
 So George, the Elector of Hanover was asked to become King despite never having been to England or speaking English and if not exactly hating England and the English wasn’t that keen on them.
 However the promise of a substantial tax based income persuaded him to become George I founding a dynasty that rules in Britain to this day.

 Initially on the Island there was little change.
-On his accession in 1714 George I confirmed Major General Charles Trelawney in his post as Governor along with Major Hook remaining as his deputy and the 2 Master Gunners and 18 Gunners were retained as part of the garrison.
+On his accession in 1714 George I confirmed Major General Charles Trelawney in his post as Governor of Plymouth and St Nicholas Island along with Major Hook remaining as his deputy.
+2 Master Gunners and 18 Gunners were retained as part of the garrison.
 However in 1716 there was a reorganisation of the Board of Ordnance with the creation from its officers of the Corps of Royal Engineers and the Royal Regiment of Artillery.
 The increasing number of wars and colonies meant a larger need for Engineers on the battlefield, for the defences and maintenance of Garrisons at home and in the colonies, for accurate maps and the research and design of new guns, equipment, defences and tactics.
 It also meant a need to provide a larger permanent body of Gunners under the direct control of the Army hence the decision to raise separate bodies of men for the specific tasks.
 Naturally the most intelligent and handsome officers from the Board of Ordnance were appointed to the Corps of Royal Engineers, including in Plymouth Colonel Christian Lilly with the residue forming the Royal Regiment of Artillery.
 The Artillery Garrison for Plymouth and the Island remained unchanged with 2 Master Gunners and 18 Gunners being retained.

 Back to Colonel Lilly, originally an Engineer with Prince William of Orange he was part of William’s Army that came to England as part of the Glorious Revolution after which he was naturalised as an Englishman.
 He served in France and Flanders (Belgium) before heading out to the West Indies.
 In Jamaica, Kingston was built according to his plans replacing Port Royal which had been destroyed by earthquake.
 Clearly a man of some talent he was appointed as Third Engineer of England at £150 a year by a Royal Warrant issued by William III in 1701.
 From 1702 – 1713 he made surveys of the harbours of Jamaica, Barbados, Antigua, Nevis, St. Kitts, Newfoundland and St Johns repairing and improving the fortifications.
 George I confirmed his appointment as Third Engineer in 1714 and the following year he was appointed to examine Portland, Dartmouth, Plymouth, Falmouth, and the Scilly Islands and to survey, repair, and “project what might be necessary to maintain and improve the defences”.